SSWConsulting/SSW.Rules.Content/rules/packages-to-add-to-your-mvc-project/rule.md

 Adding old, obsolete or incorrect packages can lead to decreased performance, scope creep as new requirements are discovered and generally lead to projects suffering.

-Some technologies to avoid are :
+Some technologies to avoid are:

 ❌ MVC Web Forms
 ❌ KnockoutJS